Contributors Dropdown icon

 Seasonality in marketing and sales is the predictable effect of seasons or commercial holidays in a year.
 This is different for every business.
 For instance, an ice cream company will expect to sell more ice cream in the summer than during the winter months.
 At the same time, a B2B company might expect lower leads and sales during summer because its prospects will be out of the office for summer vacation.

-When you start working for a new company or onboard a new client, ask if there is any seasonality in their market.
+When you start working for a new company or onboard a new client, you can ask if there is any seasonality in their market.
 You can also look at all the data available in Google Analytics or their advertising platforms to see patterns in earlier years.
 This is especially important when creating forecasts or budget planning.

 Types of marketing reports